Isac-E-Perez/AB-Testing-for-ShoeFly.com/README.md

  <img width="351" alt="Screen Shot 2021-09-23 at 1 23 04 PM" src="https://user-images.githubusercontent.com/89553126/134562743-ad23f721-6df1-41d0-926e-578deb0e3602.png">

-Then I wanted to know whether th user was shown ad A or ad B.
+Secondly, I wanted to know whether the user was shown ad A or ad B.

 Approximately the same number of people were shown both ads.

 After analyzing the data, ad A outperformed ad B on every day of the week except Tuesday and Sunday.
 It seems that ad A is the best choice for ShoeFly.com